foundatn-io/go-pic/README.md

 ## Tag-based unmarshalling

-go-pic's main focus is enabling simpler 1:1 mapping of PIC definitions to Go structs.
+`gopic`'s main focus is enabling simpler 1:1 mapping of PIC definitions to Go structs.

 For example, if your PIC definitions look like:
 ```